-2.4 Proposed Berm Maintenance Plan
+2.4 Berm Maintenance Plan

-Berm maintenance efforts are designed to sustain a stable littoral cell volume through programmatic placement of beach quality fill sand.
+Berm maintenance efforts are designed to sustain a stable littoral cell volume through the programmatic placement of beach-quality fill sand.
 The design placement area and volumes balance the natural erosive forces acting upon the coastline, preventing a drawdown of beach profiles and shoreline recession along the beach face.
-In the beach's current, restored condition, much of the littoral cell volume loss resulting from the impacts of chronic erosion is in the upper berm area, inland of the berm crest at the top of the foreshore slope.
+In the beach's current, restored condition, much of the ongoing littoral cell volume loss is from chronic erosion in the upper berm area, inland of the berm crest at the top of the foreshore slope.